[ Litepaper ]

 PQ Wallet Layer metrics

-• verifier gas costs and smart wallet overhead
+• PQ smart wallet gas costs and overhead

 • end-to-end UX latency: sign → submit → finalize